How the True Church Is Known

 1 Thessalonians 5:17 (Douay-Rheims)

 The faithful do not endure long crisis by analysis alone.
 They endure by grace, and grace is ordinarily sought, guarded, and deepened through prayer, penance, devotion, and reparation.
-This chapter returns to a truth that the modern temperament easily forgets: devotion is not an escape from doctrinal seriousness.
+This returns to a truth the modern temperament easily forgets: devotion is not an escape from doctrinal seriousness.
 It is one of the ways doctrinal seriousness becomes livable in the soul.

-Three clarifications are especially necessary today.
+Several clarifications are especially necessary now.

 -

-Reparation is not a substitute for clarity.
 One cannot repair sacrilege while refusing to name it.
-Devotion without doctrinal truth becomes pious confusion.
+Devotion without doctrinal truth becomes pious confusion. -

-Devotion is not emotional self-comfort.
 True devotion is ordered to God, not to mood.
-It strengthens obedience, humility, and sacrificial endurance.
+It strengthens obedience, humility, and sacrificial endurance. -

 Final perseverance is a grace to be asked for, not presumed upon.
-Souls must remain vigilant, prayerful, and penitential.
-The long crisis will wear down those who rely on clarity alone.

 The faithful response is ordered devotion: prayer without ceasing, acts of reparation, fasting, sacramental seriousness, Marian fidelity, and continual petition for the grace of final perseverance.
 Ask not only for clarity, but for endurance.
 Ask not only to see the counterfeit, but to remain with Christ until death.

-Reparation, devotion, and final perseverance are not peripheral to the crisis.
+Reparation, devotion, and final perseverance are not secondary to the crisis.
 They are among the principal ways the true Church remains alive in it.
 Reparation keeps love from going cold.
 Devotion keeps truth from becoming abstract.
 Final perseverance keeps the soul fixed on salvation rather than temporary victory.

 That is why the Church in exile prays so much.
-She knows that the final battle is not won by argument alone.
+She knows the final battle is not won by argument alone.
 It is won by grace.
 And grace is sought on the knees, beneath the Cross, in the company of Our Lady, until the soul is brought safely home.

 Footnotes